 You will receive your badge and other convention goodies upon check in at T-MODE registration.

 - You do not need your receipt email to pick up your badge.

 After purchasing your membership online, you will receive a PayPal email receipt from EndGame Entertainment.
-Your name is then added to our pre-registration list once your payment has processed, so it’s unnecessary to bring your receipt with you.
+Your name is then added to our pre-registration list once your payment has processed, so it’s not necessary to bring your receipt with you.

 - You will need a government-issued photo ID.